mdn/content/files/en-us/web/api/htmlinputelement/checkvalidity/index.md

 ### Return value

-It returns `true` if the value of the element has no validity problems.
-Otherwise it returns `false`.
+Returns `true` if the value of the element has no validity problems; otherwise returns `false`.

 ## Specifications